inited/json-api-user/readme.md

 ==Description==

-JSON API User extends the JSON API Plugin with a new Controller to allow RESTful user registration, authentication, password reset, RESTful Facebook Login, RESTful User Meta and BuddyPress xProfile get and update methods.
+JSON API User extends the JSON API Plugin with a new Controller to allow RESTful user registration, authentication, password reset, RESTful Facebook Login, RESTful Google Login, RESTful User Meta and BuddyPress xProfile get and update methods.
 This plugin is for WordPress/Mobile app developers who want to use WordPress as mobile app data backend.

 Features include: